 There are different types of scoliosis surgery.
-Spinal Fusion is the most common type of operation which connects the vertebrae in your spine using metal rods and screws to fuse together .
+Spinal fusion is the most common type of operation which connects the vertebrae in your spine using metal rods and screws to fuse them together.

-Spinal fusion is done in one of two ways:
+Spinal fusion is typically done in one of two ways:

-To find out if non-surgical treatment is the right option for your or your child’s case, contact us for an opinion.
+To find out if non-surgical treatment is the right option for you or your child’s case, contact us for an opinion.

 In cases where scoliosis surgery is unavoidable, pre-surgical treatment may be advised.
 Scoliosis specific rehabilitation, such as ScoliBalance, can play a role in making the spine more flexible prior to surgery and post-surgically help strengthen the supportive muscles of the spine.
 In some cases, surgery may not have the desired effect on trunk posture and occasionally patients can be left with a lean to one side.
 In severe cases, a combination of a ScoliBrace and rehabilitation may be required to balance the posture.